leanprover-community/lean4-samples/Functors/readme.md

 ```

 The composition law says that if we "map" two functions in succession over our functor, this should
 be the same as "composing" the functions and simply mapping that one super-function.
-In Lean
+In Lean you
-you can compose two functions using `Function.comp f g` (or the syntax `f ∘ g`) and you
+can compose two functions using `Function.comp f g` (or the syntax `f ∘ g`, which you can type in VS
-will get the same results from both of these showing that the composition law holds:
+code using `\o`) and you will get the same results from both of these showing that the composition
+law holds:

 ```lean
 #eval (squareFeetToMeters <$> (id <$> mySpace)) == ((squareFeetToMeters ∘ id) <$> mySpace) -- true
 ```

-If this is confusing, don't worry.
-To break these laws, you would have to do something like
-introducing an arbitrary value into the instance that is not the identity value and is
+To break these laws, you would have to do something like introducing an arbitrary value into the
-not based on the function `f : α → β`:
+instance that is not the identity value and is not based on the function `f : α → β`:

 ```lean
 def LivingSpace.map (f : α → β) (s : LivingSpace α) : LivingSpace β :=